Best of Hannity: Always Fighting for America - 7.4

 We'll take a quick break.

-We'll come back, we'll continue on the other side.
+We'll continue on the other side.

-Michael Caprudo contacted me and he said that he had been contacted by a man using an alias, as it turns out, Henry Greenberg, who had information that he said would be of great value to the Trump campaign.
+Contacted me and he said that he had been contacted by a man using an alias, as it turns out, Henry Greenberg, who had information that he said would be of great value to the Trump campaign.

-Every Congresswoman would take the call if they got that call.
+Every congresswoman would take the call if they got that call.

-I took the meeting, and Henry Greenberg turns out to be an FBI informant of Russian descent who's been admitted to the country nine times on informant visas, who is a violent felon uh who would otherwise could not be in the country.
+I took the meeting, and Henry Greenberg turns out to be an FBI informant of Russian descent who's been admitted to the country nine times on informant visas, who is a violent felon who otherwise could not be in the country.

 I think it's the first known example of the Peter Stroke insurance policy.

-I think it was an FBI plant seeking to compromise to entrap me and to compromise Trump.
+I think it was an FBI plant seeking to compromise, to entrap me and to compromise Trump.

-All right, hour two Sean Hannity show, right down our toll-free telephone number.
+All right, our two Sean Hannity show, write down our toll-free telephone number.

-If you want to be a part of the program, that was uh Roger Stone.
+It's 800-941-Sean, if you want to be a part of the program.

 He's got a brand new book out, by the way.

-Politics, business, and and style, right?
+Politics, Business, and Style, right?

 Yes, exactly.